 You’ve lost some weight, and you’re dedicated to shedding those last 10 pounds.
 So you step up your workout, hitting the elliptical machine four to five days a week for 45 minute increments.
 You’re watching calories, too.
 And then suddenly, you skip your period.
 Is this normal?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Amenorrhea can be a sign of exercise-induced anorexia related to energy deprivation from not eating enough, from exercising too much, or from a combination of the two.
+“Amenorrhea can be a sign of exercise-induced anorexia related to energy deprivation from not eating enough, from exercising too much, or from a combination of the two,” says Patton.

-Female athletes who are most susceptible to restricting calorie intake are those who are involved in excessive exercise, play sports that require weight checks or are involved in sports that encourage tight/revealing clothing.
-Teens with controlling parents or coaches also are at risk for disordered eating.
+“Female athletes who are most susceptible to restricting calorie intake are those who are involved in excessive exercise, play sports that require weight checks or are involved in sports that benefit from a leaner body composition,” says Patton.
+She says teens with controlling parents or coaches also are at risk for disordered eating.

-Many women are in denial about developing exercised-induced anorexia from disordered eating.
-But missing a period is a sign that they are not eating enough and need further evaluation.
+“Many women are in denial about developing exercised-induced anorexia from disordered eating.
+But missing a period is a sign that they are not eating enough and need further evaluation.”